TrafficPLANit/PLANitPy2J/README.md

 # Py4J

 PLANitPy2J relies on Py4J for its interface with the underlying PLANit code which is programmed in Java.
 The Py4J code gateway and entry point are hidden from the user via the PLANit class which instantiates the Java gateway server by invoking an external subprocess call.
-The functionality of the gateway is provided in the Py4J jar file which is included in the "rsc" directory.
+The functionality of the gateway is provided in the Py4J jar file which is included in the "share" directory.

 For more information on Py4J, please see [www.py4j.org](www.py4j.org)